About social stories

-Social Stories™ are used to teach children with autism spectrum disorder (ASD) about appropriate social behaviour in specific settings, like the supermarket, the doctor’s surgery, the playground and so on.
-YOu can create a Social Story™ for almost any social situation, skill or concept.
+You can use social stories to teach autistic children and teenagers about appropriate social behaviour in specific settings, like the supermarket, the doctor’s surgery, the playground and so on.
+You can create a social story for almost any social situation, skill or concept.

-Here’s a Social Story™ on pretend examples, like ‘I have four apples.
-If I eat two, how many are left?’.
+Here’s a social story on pretend examples, like ‘I have four apples.
+If I eat two, how many are left?’

-Children with ASD can find pretending particularly difficult.
-Some children with ASD take pretend examples literally.
-A child who interprets things literally might think to himself, ‘But I didn’t have four apples, and I wouldn’t have eaten them because I don’t like apples’.
+Autistic children can find pretending particularly difficult.
+Some autistic children take pretend examples literally.
+A child who interprets things literally might think, ‘But I didn’t have four apples, and I wouldn’t have eaten them because I don’t like apples’.
 So taking things literally can make schoolwork difficult.

-The Social Story™ below could help in this situation.
-This Social Story™ has been developed and written by a trained Social Story™ therapist.
+The social story below could help in this situation.
+This social story has been developed and written by a trained Social Story™ therapist.

 Sometimes, I might have a maths story problem.
 To do a story problem, I have to pretend.
 Pretend means it might not be true for what I usually say or do.
 Pretending means using my brain to imagine what I would do to solve the problem.